vmarquez/PureBomberMan/README.md

 ```scala
     case m: Move=> world = positionPlayerLens(m.name).set(world, m.position)
 ```
 Which is fairly similar to how we're actually doing it, excep there's a problem.

+#Problem: Concurrency
 Our game is concurrent.
 What happens if the world variable representing our Game State was updated by another thread between reading it and modifing it?
 We may have just wiped out someone else's changes, or vice versa.
 Let's eliminate our global 'var' by replacing it with the indominatable java.util.atomic.AtomicReference.

 ```scala